 In a general trust account, the way to distinguish one client's money from another's is to keep a client ledger of each individual client's funds.
 A client ledger tells you how much money you've received on behalf of a client, how much money you've paid out on behalf of that client, and how much money that client has left in your general trust account.
-If you are holding money in your general trust account for ten clients, you have to maintain ten separate client ledgers.
-If you keep each client's ledger properly, you will always know exactly how much money each client has, and when you make payments out of your general trust account, you won't know which client's money you are using.
+If you are holding money in your general trust account for 10 clients, you have to maintain 10 separate client ledgers.
+If you keep each client's ledger properly, you will always know exactly how much of the money in your general trust account belongs to each client.
+If you don't, you will lose track of how much money each client has, and when you make payments out of your general trust account, you won't know which client's money you are using.

-Also note, if your client's money can earn income because the funds are large enough in amount or are held for a long period of time, then you cannot place the funds in a general trust account.
+Also note, if your client's money can earn income because the funds are large enough in amount or are held for a long period of time, then you cannot place the funds in general trust account.
 The funds must be deposited in an account dedicated to that client or transaction.
 [For more information on dedicated trust accounts, see Section III, Trust Account Basics.]